ClaudiaBrauer/WALRUS/parallel_coordinates/README.md

 The structure and code of WALRUS are simple, which facilitates detailed investigation of the effect of parameters on all model variables.
 WALRUS contains only four parameters requiring calibration; they are intended to have a strong, qualitative relation with catchment characteristics.
 Parameter estimation remains a challenge, however.
 The model structure contains three main feedbacks: (1) between groundwater and surface water; (2) between saturated and unsaturated zone; (3) between catchment wetness and (quick/slow) flowroute division.
 These feedbacks represent essential rainfall-runoff processes in lowland catchments, but increase the risk of parameter dependence and equifinality.

 Therefore, model performance should not only be judged based on a comparison between modelled and observed discharges, but also based on the plausibility of the internal modelled variables.
-Here, we present a method to analyse the effect of parameter values on internal model states and fluxes in a qualitative and intuitive way using interactive parallel plotting (also in R).
+Here, we present a method to analyse the effect of parameter values on internal model states and fluxes in a qualitative and intuitive way using interactive parallel plotting.

 **Method**

-The model was run for the Hupsel Brook catchment with 500 parameter sets, which were created using Latin Hypercube Sampling.
-The model output was characterised in terms of several signatures, both measures of goodness of fit and statistics of internal model variables (such as the percentage of rain water travelling through the quickflow reservoir).
+WALRUS was run for the Hupsel Brook catchment with 500 parameter sets, which were created using Latin Hypercube Sampling.
+The model output was characterised in terms of several signatures, both measures of goodness of fit and statistics of internal model variables (such as the fraction of discharged water that has travelled through the quickflow reservoir).
 End users can then eliminate parameter sets with unrealistic outcomes based on expert knowledge (and using interactive parallel plots).
 The resulting selection of realistic parameter sets can be used for ensemble simulations.

 **Interactive parallel plots**